macOS Catalina Creates Kernel Crisis for Legacy DLP

 We don’t have to muck around at the kernel level, playing the whack-a-mole game of activity-blocking.
-All of this means that the robust functionality of Code42 Next-Gen Data Loss Protection is completely unimpacted by the security improvements of the Catalina upgrade.
+All of this means that the robust functionality of Incydr is completely unimpacted by the security improvements of the Catalina upgrade.

-business-critical push to move to next-gen data loss protection
+Providing the business-critical push to move to a new data risk protection solution